Discretionary Support Trust – Thinking Beyond Special Needs Trust

 When considering setting up a discretionary trust, it’s essential to weigh the potential drawbacks carefully.
 Understanding both the advantages and disadvantages will help you determine if a discretionary trust aligns with your financial and familial goals.
 For more detailed insights and guidance, consider consulting with a New Jersey estate planning attorney from The Matus Law Group today.

-Matus Law Group
+Protecting Your Child’s Future with The Matus Law Group

-The Matus Law Group was built around compassion and understanding for special needs families.
+The Matus Law Group is built around compassion and understanding for special needs families.
 We know how much you want your child to have a fulfilling life, and we can help you create an estate plan with that in mind.
-If you have any further questions or would like to speak to a professional New Jersey estate planning attorney, contact us at (732) 785-4453 to schedule a consultation.
+If you have any further questions or would like to speak with a professional New Jersey estate planning attorney, contact us at (732) 785-4453 to schedule a consultation.